pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

     . . . <general help, listing the general options and possible commands>

     $ pywbemcli class --help
-    . . . <help for cpc command, listing its subcommands, arguments and command-specific options>
+    . . . <help for class command-group, listing its subcommands, arguments and command-specific options>

 Note that the help text for any pywbemcli command-group (such as ``class``) will